MDMA: Legal status

 MDMA is legally controlled in most of the world under the UN Convention on Psychotropic Substances and other international agreements, although exceptions exist for research and limited medical use.
 In general, the unlicensed use, sale or manufacture of MDMA are all criminal offences.

 Australia

+In Australia, MDMA was rescheduled on 1 July 2023 as a schedule 8 substance (available on prescription) when used in the treatment of PTSD, while remaining a schedule 9 substance (prohibited) for all other uses.
+For the treatment of PTSD, MDMA can only be prescribed by psychiatrists with specific training and authorisation.

-In Australia, MDMA was declared an illegal substance in 1986 because of its harmful effects and potential for misuse.
-It is classed as a Schedule 9 Prohibited Substance in the country, meaning it is available for scientific research purposes only.
-Any other type of sale, use or manufacture is strictly prohibited by law.
+In 1986, MDMA was declared an illegal substance because of its allegedly harmful effects and potential for misuse.
+Any non-authorised sale, use or manufacture is strictly prohibited by law.
 Permits for research uses on humans must be approved by a recognized ethics committee on human research.

 In Western Australia under the Misuse of Drugs Act 1981 4.0g of MDMA is the amount required determining a court of trial, 2.0g is considered a presumption with intent to sell or supply and 28.0g is considered trafficking under Australian law.

+The Australian Capital Territory passed legislation to decriminalise the possession of small amounts of MDMA, which took effect in October 2023.